 To understand why, you have only to look at the general strategic situation.
 The rebellion in Ulster had been pretty much crushed.
 In the midlands, it had been stopped in Meath and was in its dying days in Kildare.
 In Wexford, the high water mark of the rebels had come and gone, and they were in the process of retreating back into the centre of the county.
 And the rising had never erupted in the rest of the country in the way that the United Irishmen had hoped that it would.

-In Great Britain, the Irish rebellion was not a major a news story as you might have expected it to be, save perhaps in Wales and the west coast, where the tidal wave of refugees fleeing the violence were filling up port towns and villages.
+In Great Britain, the Irish rebellion was not as major a news story as you might have expected it to be, save perhaps in Wales and the west coast, where the tidal wave of refugees fleeing the violence was filling up port towns and villages.
 But it was still a concern to those in power: the two men at the height of the government were surveying the news from Ireland with weariness and dread.
-King George III, who had never and would never set foot in Ireland, approved the repeated requests for the movement of additional military units to Ireland, even if it weakened the defence of Britain, and blamed the concessions granted to Catholics for the burgeoning troubles.
-When it came to crushing the rebellion, he was happy to give his assent to military measures, but warned that further concessions to Catholics was something that he would be unable to get behind.
+King George III, who had never and would never set foot in Ireland, approved the repeated requests for the movement of additional military units across the sea, even if it weakened the defence of Britain, and blamed the concessions granted to Catholics for the burgeoning troubles.
+When it came to crushing the rebellion, he was happy to give his assent to military measures, but warned that further concessions to Catholics were something that he would be unable to get behind.
 He also pointedly insisted that Ireland be made to submit “without conditions”.